Starting a retail store or fashion boutique—and ensuring that it succeeds—is a major undertaking.

-While there’s no way to accurately estimate the cost of coverage without receiving a quote from a local carrier based on number of employees, loss limits, and other personal details, most small retail stores pay around $1,500 a year for an inclusive Business Owners’ Package policy and an additional $1,400 for workers’ compensation coverage.
+While there’s no way to accurately estimate the cost of coverage without receiving a quote from a local carrier based on number of employees, loss limits, and other personal details, most small retail stores pay around $1,500 a year for an inclusive business owners’ package policy and an additional $1,430.49 per year for workers’ compensation coverage.

 Coverage costs don’t stop at insurance, however.
 To stand out in your community and abide by local business policies, your membership in small business owner groups and retail-specific organizations – and the associated costs – may be required.
 Joining the local Chamber of Commerce, for example, can connect you with other small business owners, offer networking opportunities, and ensure your retail business is listed in area publications for a cost of $200 to $600 per year, based on location.

 Buying insurance and renting a retail space are great first steps, but you have a long way to go before you’re ready to start selling.
 The initial costs associated with getting your shop started will likely consume a significant portion of your budget, especially if your store requires anything out of the ordinary.
 While many of these expenses, such as computer purchases and cosmetic upgrades, are only incurred in the first year or every few years, it’s important to be realistic about the often pricey nature of a retail business startup.

 Equipment and Technology